 These bars are called “syndet” (synthetic detergent) bars.

-Since syndet bars are made with ingredients similar to those found in liquid shampoos, they are basically a bottled shampoo without the added water or the bottle.
+Since syndet bars are made with ingredients similar to those found in liquid shampoos, they are basically a bottled shampoo without the added water or the plastic bottle.

-So it makes sense that if your hair and scalp have adapted to and accepted as normal the ingredients in a bottled detergent shampoo, you may have little or no adjustment period to a detergent-based shampoo bar.
+It makes sense that if your hair and scalp have adapted to and accepted as normal the ingredients in a bottled detergent shampoo, you may have little or no adjustment period to a detergent-based shampoo bar.